Masynchin/Masynchin/README.md

 # ¡Yahoo! :partying_face:

-I am a little pogrommer from Cherepovets, studying in SPbU.
+I am a little pogrommer from Cherepovets, studying at SPbU.

 I mostly write in Python, but also interested in PureScript, TypeScript, and Go.